 Whether you are new to the workforce or an experienced professional, you need to distinguish yourself in this rapidly changing and competitive job market.
-SAS® Publishing provides you with a wide range of resources - including publications, online training, and software - to help you set yourself apart.
+SAS[®] Publishing provides you with a wide range of resources to help you set yourself apart.